OutSystems/docs-product/src/integration-with-systems/mobile-plugins/health-fitness/intro.md

 If users already have the Health Connect app installed on their device, you can use the **OpenHealthConnectApp** client action to navigate from your app to the Health Connect app.
 This is especially important when users deny permissions to access Health Connect data types enough times that the permission prompt isn't shown again, when using the **RequestPermissions** client action.
 When this happens, you can redirect users to the Health Connect app so they can grant the necessary permissions.

-To navigate to the Health Connect app, simply call the **OpenHealthConnecetApp** client action, as shown in the image below.
+To navigate to the Health Connect app, simply call the **OpenHealthConnectApp** client action, as shown in the image below.

 ![Screenshot showing how to navigate to the Health Connect app.](images/navigate-to-health-connect.png "Navigate to Health Connect")